leoguignard/leoguignard/README.md

 ### Hi there 👋 ([job opportunities](https://www.guignardlab.com/jobs))

-From coding algorithms to decoding development, I’ve evolved into a *biologist* with roots in *theoretical computer science*.
+From developing code to decoding development, I’ve evolved into a *biologist* with roots in *theoretical computer science*.

 ---
 I try to improve our understanding of **embryo morphogenesis**: how cells arrange in tissues, tissues in organs and eventually organs in fully functional organisms.